-- •This power tool is intended to function as a grinder, sander, wire brush, polisher, carving or cut-off tool.
-Read all safety warnings, instructions, illustrations and specifications provided with this power tool.
-Failure to follow all instructions listed below may result in electric shock, fire and/or serious injury. - Do not use accessories which are not specifically designed and recommended by the tool manufacturer.
-Just because the accessory can be attached to your power tool, it does not assure safe operation. - •The rated speed of the accessory must be at least equal to the maximum speed marked on the power tool.
-Accessories running faster than their rated speed can break and fly apart. - •The outside diameter and the thickness of your accessory must be within the capacity rating of your power tool.
-Incorrectly sized accessories cannot be adequately controlled. - •The arbour size of wheels, sanding drum or any other accessory must properly fit the spindle or collet of the power tool.
-Accessories that do not match the mounting hardware of the power tool will run out of balance, vibrate excessively and may cause loss of control. - Mandrel mounted wheels, sanding drums, cutters or other accessories must be fully inserted into the collet or chuck.
-If the mandrel is insufficiently held and/or the overhang of the wheel is too long, the mounted wheel may become loose and ejected at high velocity.
+- This power tool is intended to function as a grinder, sander, wire brush, polisher, carving or cut-off tool.
+Do not use accessories which are not specifically designed and recommended by the tool manufacturer.
+Just because the accessory can be attached to your power tool, it does not assure safe operation. - The rated speed of the accessories must be at least equal to the maximum speed marked on the power tool.
+Accessories running faster than their rated speed can break and fly apart.

+The outside diameter and the thickness of your accessory must be within the capacity rating of your power tool.
+Incorrectly sized accessories cannot be adequately controlled.